dchen40/Solution-to-Collection-of-Data-Science-Take-home-Challenges-/README.md

-# DS_takehome:My-solution-to-the-book-A-collection-of-Data-Science-Take-home-Challenges-
+# Solution-to-the-book-A-collection-of-Data-Science-Take-home-Challenges-
 My python hands-on exercise on data wrangling and modeling

 This repository is for self-learning purpose.
-I am sharing my work
+I am sharing my work and hopefully will help you with hands-on data science work.The original book is available at https://datamasked.com/.

-I am really happy if my solution is helpful to you.
-However, I won't provide the original book or the data files.
-If you want to do the exercise, you can go to https://datamasked.com/ to purchase the book.
-Please respect the author of the original work.

 1. Conversion Rate